jhrcook/100DaysOfSwift2/README.md

 **Day 13 - April 07, 2020:**
 I finished day 17 of 100 Days of SwiftUI and we learned about adding more UI controls including text fields, pickers, and segmented controllers.

+**Day 14 - April 08, 2020:**
+I completed the first challenge and built a unit converting app that converts temperatures.